-While the level of segregation and number of instances of discrimination in the region are high, some local communities have taken steps to address housing discrimination by passing local fair housing legislation.
-A total of 35 local governments in Cuyahoga County have passed fair housing ordinances, compared to 3 in Ashtabula County, 3 in Lake County, 9 in Lorain County, and 4 in Medina County.
-There are no local fair housing ordinances in Geauga County.
+Some local communities have taken steps to address housing discrimination by passing local fair housing legislation.
+In Cuyahoga County, 35 local governments have passed fair housing ordinances, compared to nine in Lorain County, four in Medina County, three in Ashtabula County, and three in Lake County.
+There are no local fair housing laws in Geauga County.

 Although many of these statutes merely recodify federal and state law without offering additional protection to individuals, a number of the statutes also prohibit discrimination on other bases, thus providing protection to additional classes of people.
-The grounds protected by local ordinances (and the number of jurisdictions providing such protection) include age (19 ordinances), creed (19), marital status (18), sexual orientation (7), ethnic group (2), disabled veteran status (2), Vietnam veteran status (2), and occupation (1).
+The grounds protected by local ordinances (and the number of jurisdictions providing such protection) include age (19 ordinances), creed (19), marital status (18), sexual orientation (8), ethnic group (3), disabled veteran status (3), Vietnam veteran status (3), and occupation (1).

 Home mortgage lending data revealed disparities in lending based on both race and ethnicity.
-Upper income African Americans were more likely to be denied both home purchase and refinance loans than low income whites.
-For those individuals who obtained loans, upper income African Americans were more than two and a half times more likely to obtain high-cost home purchase loans as low income whites (62.8% compared to 24.5%).
-For refinance loans, upper income African Americans received high cost loans 55.8% of the time, compared to 32.0% of the time for low income whites.
+Upper income African Americans were more likely to be denied both home purchase and refinance loans than low-income whites.
+For those individuals who obtained loans, upper income African Americans were nearly two and one-quarter times more likely to obtain high-cost home purchase loans as low-income whites (37.1% compared to 16.6%).
+For refinance loans, upper income African Americans received high-cost loans 41.5% of the time, compared to 21.2% of the time for low-income whites.